Bicycling

 There are quite a few hidden paths where you can go mountain biking through the woods right in Weirs Beach—but you’ll have to find them on your own, because they’re a SECRET!
 Hint: try exploring off of Hilliard road; Scenic/Roller Coaster road; and White Oaks road.

-For a longer, more challenging ride with real hills, there’s an extensive trail system at Gunstock (trail pass required) where you can rent a mountain bike at the resort’s Mountainside Outfitters.
+For moutain bikers, looking for longer, more challenging rides with real hills, there’s an extensive trail system at Gunstock.
 There’s also miles of intertwining trails in the Belknap Lakes area.
+Mountain bikers have several other choices in the area, including Ahern State Park in Laconia, Ramblin’ Vewe Farm in Gilford, and Waukewan Highlands in Meredith.
 Advanced and technical mountain bikers should check out the Highland Mountain Bike Park in Northfield.
-Mountain bikers have several other choices in the area, including Ahern State Park in Laconia, Ramblin’ Vewe Farm in Gilford, and Waukewan Highlands in Meredith.

 If road biking is your preference, there are many nice, quiet country roads, even in the summertime, in the sparsely populated nearby towns of Sanbornton and Gilmanton.
 You’ll find the DeLorme New Hampshire Atlas & Gazetteer absolutely indispensible if you wish to explore the byways and backways in these areas.
 The most recent version of this Atlas was published in 2021 and combines NH with Vermont.